Ackee-Blockchain-Education/NIE-BLO-tutorial-6/contracts/stage-1/README.md

 * Deploy Bank
 * Fill the Bank with some ether
-* Use a malicious contract to steal others' money
+* Use the malicious contract to steal all the money from the bank